-Wanting to provide “the best treatment to each patient,” the Centre performs 100% of ablations with the Niobe system and has become one of the most active and experienced with the system in the world, having performed more than 2,500 magnetic procedures.
-“It brings many advantages,” says Prof. Adragão, “such as less exposure to x-rays, shorter execution times, fewer complications and a higher success rate, plus the obvious automation of the procedure.”
+Wanting to provide “the best treatment to each patient,” the Centre performs many of their cardiac ablations using RMN and has become one of the most active and experienced with the system in the world, having performed more than 3,000 robotic procedures.
+“It brings many advantages,” says Prof. Adragão, “such as less exposure to X-rays, shorter execution times, fewer complications and a higher success rate, plus the obvious automation of the procedure.”

 Prof. Adragão and his colleague, Dr. Diogo Cavaco, believe that “minimally invasive surgery will drive the future of all heart procedures” and are committed to leading the way!